 If you’ve ever attended one of my teacher development workshops, you’ve heard me speak about the importance of allowing children to take risks in outdoor play and learning at school.
 The phrase ‘risky play’ has increasingly been used in education circles, and originated with Ellen Sandseter’s 2009 study, Categorising risky play—how can we identify risk‐taking in children’s play?

 In this study, categories of risky play were determined.
-Play where children can disappear or get lost is one of the 6 categories of play currently found under the terminology of ‘risky play’.
+Play where children can disappear or get lost is one of the 8 known categories of play currently found under the terminology of ‘risky play’.
 As teachers, we talk at length about the importance of creating classrooms where children feel safe to take risks in their writing or their maths, but we shy away from supporting or holding space for students to take risks in their physical play.
 Much can be said about why we do this as teachers, and my PhD will explore this phenomenon in detail, so stay tuned!

 The bridge between theories of risky play and practical supervision of risky play in a school setting can be somewhat daunting for practicing teachers.
 This post will be the first in a series of posts to help unpack how teachers can support risky play in K-7 school settings, and clarify some of the many benefits that exist for both teachers and students when we hold space for risky play.